Multi-activity Influence and Intervention: Partial Interventions

 \end{theorem}

-These choices of interventions generalise the concept of \emph{simple} interventions introduced in \cite{ggg}, showing that there exists similar easy to construct interventions solely based on the first or last principal components of the adjacency matrix of the network that are close to optimal when the budget is large.

-Observe that in all cases, the within-activity intervention is always a vector in the eigenspace corresponding to the largest eigenvalue of \(\delta\b G\).
-When \(\delta\) is positive, this is equivalent to the eigenspace of \(\lmax(\b G)\), while when \(\delta\) is negative, this is equivalent to the eigenspace of \(\lmin(\b G)\).
-These are equivalent to the cases explored in \cite{ggg}.

-The differences lie in the distribution of this expenditure across the activities.
-When the activities are complements, the planner should intervene equally in all the possible activities, where the within-activity intervention remains parallel to \(\b u\in E_{max}(\delta\b G)\) as in \cite{ggg}.
+As in Theorem \ref{th-1}(b), we construct \emph{simple} interventions that only depend on the eigenvectors of the network matrix.
+Under homogeneous cross-activity interactions, we find that when the activities are complements, the planner should intervene equally in all the possible activities, where the within-activity intervention remains parallel to \(\b u\in E_{max}(\delta\b G)\) as in \cite{ggg}.
 As the planner becomes able to intervene in more activities, he can spread out the intervention and get closer to the optimal intervention of the unrestricted case.
 This explains why the optimal welfare increases as the planner intervenes in more activities.

 On the other hand, when the activities are substitutes, the planner can apply a partial intervention in only two activities and still obtain an almost optimal welfare.
 This is done by conducting an intervention parallel to \(\b u\in E_{max}(\delta\b G)\) in both activities, but in opposite directions - the marginal utility of one activity is increased, while the other is decreased.
 This is because in the case of substitute products, it is inefficient for agents to choose large amounts of multiple activities, so the planner focuses on encouraging one activity while discouraging the other.